If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 1. Register Your Domain Name

-However, as simple as it looks, choosing a blog name requires the correct thinking and research.
+However, as simple as it may seem, choosing a blog name requires careful thinking and research.

 How to Choose a Good Domain Name

-There are some rules I stick to when choosing a blog domain name – keep it simple, short, and memorable.
+I follow some rules when choosing a blog domain name: keep it simple, short, and memorable.

-Your blog name should be easy to spell, say on the phone, and remember and recognize.
+Your blog name should be easy to spell, say aloud, and remember and recognize.

-If your blog name lacks these attributes, you might need to purchase a new domain name and do a 301 redirection.
+If your blog name lacks these attributes, you might need to purchase a new domain name and set up a 301 redirect.

-A good rule is to go for a full two-word domain name.
-Three-word domain names are okay if it’s memorable and easy to spell and pronounce.
+A good rule is to choose a two-word domain name.
+Three-word domain names are okay if they’re memorable and easy to spell and pronounce.

 As a beginner with a limited marketing budget, you won’t find an affordable one-word domain name to purchase.